 Creativity on Display

 We consider every submission, but the more unique the creative endeavor, the more we want to showcase it.
 If it can be photographed or sent via email, we can share it with our readers.
-Monkeyshines isn’t stodgy — we don’t take ourselves very seriously — but we are serious about getting creative work in front of appreciative audiences.
-Your creative work deserves to be shown off, and we showcase it in our attractive zine, also in a digital format and on our website, monkeyshines.media.
+Bindle isn’t stodgy — we don’t take ourselves very seriously — but we are serious about getting creative work in front of appreciative audiences.
+Your creative work deserves to be shown off, and we showcase it in our attractive zine, also in a digital format and on our website, bindlezine.com.

 Credit Where Credit Is Due